ray-project/ray/doc/source/serve/package-ref.md

 #### `PUT "/api/serve/deployments/"`

 Declaratively deploys the Serve application.
 Starts Serve on the Ray cluster if it's not already running.
-See [config schema](serve-rest-api-config-schema) for the request's JSON schema.
+See the [config schema](serve-rest-api-config-schema) for the request's JSON schema.

 **Example Request**: